 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into University of Arizona.
-The average high school GPA of the admitted freshman class at University of Arizona was 3.42 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+Applicants require above average high school grades to get into U of A. The average high school GPA of the admitted freshman class at University of Arizona was 3.42 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #3 in Arizona for highest average GPA.
-If your high school grades are above the average 3.42 GPA, you have a very good chance of being admitted as U of A accepts 84% of all applicants.
+If your high school grades are above the average 3.42 GPA, you have a very good chance of being admitted as U of A accepts 85% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|

 |3.25 to 3.50||19%||Avg +|

 |2.75 to 3.00||16%||Reach|